ICHydro/Riverlabs/docs/en/user-manual/hardware/internal-components.md

 # Internal Components Reference

 !!! abstract "Overview"
-    This guide provides detailed information about the internal components of Riverlabs loggers, their locations, functions, and maintenance requirements.
+    This guide provides detailed information about the internal components of Riverlabs loggers, their locations, functions and maintenance requirements.

 !!! info "PCB Photos Needed"
     This section will be enhanced with annotated PCB photographs and 3D renderings.
 Component callouts will be generated using Fusion 360 as suggested.